-The building permit allocation derived using the 0.5% growth rate goal in 2009 was sufficient to meet the demand for that year, and it appears certain that the 0.5% growth goal for 2010 will be more than sufficient to meet this year's demand as well.
-Moreover, there was a significant number of excess building permits allocated in 2009 (220 permits) that could have been made available as carryover for 2010, but which will not be needed.
+The building permit allocation derived using the 0.5% growth rate goal in 2011 was sufficient to meet the demand for that year, and it appears certain that a 0.5% growth goal for 2012 will be more than sufficient to meet this year's demand as well.
+Moreover, there was a significant number of excess building permits allocated in 2011 (225 permits) that could have been made available as carryover for 2012, but which will not be needed.
 The building permit allocation derived from the 0.5% growth goal of recent years has been more than adequate to meet recent demand.

-For this reason, the Year 2011 Growth Goal Report recommends a continuance in 2011 of the 0.5% per year growth rate goal your Board established for 2010.
-Using this population growth rate goal, an allocation of building permits to be issued in 2011 has been proposed in the 2011 Growth Goal Report based on estimations and projections of County population and household size.
-The proposed allocation (as shown below under the heading "Proposed 2011 Market Rate Building Permit Allocation") has been distributed similarly to past years for market rate housing units in both the urban and rural areas (affordable units are not subject to the allocation).
+For this reason, the Year 2013 Growth Goal Report recommends a continuance in 2013 of the 0.5% per year growth rate goal that the Board established for 2012.
+Based on this population growth rate goal, an allocation of building permits to be issued in 2013 has been proposed in the 2013 Growth Goal Report based on estimations and projections of County population and household size.
+The proposed allocation (as shown below under the heading "Proposed 2013 Market Rate Building Permit Allocation") has been distributed similarly to past years for market rate housing units in both the urban and rural areas (affordable units are not subject to the allocation).